In Person Trainings :

 Relationship Repair After Infidelity

-It is estimated that nearly 20% of divorces cite infidelity as the main reason for the split.
-Even more couples will come to couple’s therapy to address issues stemming from one or both partners breaking monogamy vows.
-And yet, many couple’s therapists feel overwhelmed by the intensity during the early crisis phase with clients, unclear how to help clients process what has happened, and unprepared to support clients in creating a new phase of relationship with monogamy agreements that will work for them.
-This seminar will give tools for addressing each of these phases of recovery from a betrayal.
-It will also invite discussion on how we define monogamy, how we can set clients up to succeed in long term relationships, and how our own beliefs about love and commitment and infidelity may be affecting our work with clients. (available to current students and alumni of JFK, alumni ask for reduced alumni audit fee)
+It is estimated that 20% of divorces cite infidelity as the main reason for the split.
+Even more couples will come to therapy to address issues stemming from one or both partners breaking monogamy agreements.
+And yet, many couples therapists feel overwhelmed by the intensity during the early phase with clients, unclear how to help clients process what has happened, and unprepared to support clients in creating a new phase of their relationship.
+Get tools for addressing each of the phases of recovery from a betrayal with a focus on the diversity of love, sexuality and human relationships.

 Live Online Trainings: